 Home Education FAQ

 Free Books for all Grade 1 and 2 Students in Alberta

 Moira's Birthday, By Robert Munsch, AND Malaika's Costume, by Nadia Holm, AND Fast Friends, by Heather M. O'Conner

 Provided by the TD Grade One Book Giveaway and The Canadian Children's Book Centre

 Get yours while quantity lasts!
 Sorry, but due to covid, we can't hand out the book this year in person at events because all is canceled.
-The books are free but we need to mail them out to you at a cost of $7 for BOTH books to cover postage, paypal fee, tape and packaging.
+The books are free but we need to mail them out to you at a cost of $7 for all THREE books to cover postage, paypal fee, tape and packaging.

 We also have a limited amount of French books.
 Please let us know if you would like the French versions.

 Alberta Homeschooling Association is a non-profit community of people interested in homeschooling and home-based education in Alberta.
 Welcome!
 We are pro-education and believe that academic and social learning occurs outside the four "B"s of school systems: buildings, buses, budgets and bottoms-in-seats.
 School is only one way to acquire an education.
 There are many others ways to learn and home education is a valid method which enhances children's innate love of learning.
 We beleive the choice in education are funded choices.
 We beleive that in the best interests of children, students should be funded, instead of systems.